rdpoor/pygmu/README.md

        [6., 7.],
        [8., 9.]], dtype=float32)
 ```

-`numpy` provides a truly dazziling assortment of functions that operate on arrays.
-Here are some of the more common ones you might encounter as a pygmu developer.

 To convert mono frames into stereo (with no gain change):
 ```
 >>> a.repeat(2, axis=1)